Underneath my yellow skin

 Wylde Flowers (Studio Drydock): A Quick Look

 I heard about a cozy farming/dating sim called Wylde Flowers (Studio Drydock) and saw it had a demo on Steam.
-I decided to give it a go since I gave up on Tiny Bookshop (long story, will do an official review at some point).
+I decided to give it a go since I gave up on Tiny Bookshop (neoludic games) (long story, will do an official review at some point).
 I liked the demo well enough though I did have some reservations about it.
-But, there’s a black cat you can pet; Erika Ishii is a datable character in it; and I was intrigued by the premise so I bought it.
+But, there’s a black cat you can pet; Erika Ishii is a dateable character in it; and I was intrigued by the premise so I bought it.
 The time I spent in the demo transferred to the game itself, which was nice.
 Sometimes it does and sometimes it doesn’t.
 I don’t mind either way because I don’t expect it from an indie demo.
 AAA game?
 Yeah, I expect it, but I still won’t be anything more than miffed if it’s not there.

 There will be light spoilers in this post, but nothing too big.
 The basic premise is that you’re a city woman called Tara who goes to a small town to help her grandmother with her (grandmother’s) farm.